elastic/search-ui/ADVANCED.md

 ### Example using Autocompleted Results

 "Results" are search results.
-The default behavior for autocompleted results is to link the user directly to a detail page when selected, which is why a "titleField" and "urlField" are required for the default view.
+The default behavior for autocompleted results is to link the user directly to a result when selected, which is why a "titleField" and "urlField" are required for the default view.

 ```jsx